Panir Maharani: Crispy Cheese in Tomato Broth Recipe

 Ingredients

-• 2 tbsp (approx. 0.5 oz or 15g) sifted chickpea or whole wheat flour
+• 2 tbsp / 15g sifted chickpea or whole wheat flour

-• 2 tbsp (approx. 0.1 oz or 3g) coarsely chopped fresh coriander, dill, or parsley
+• 2 tbsp / 3g coarsely chopped fresh coriander, dill, or parsley

-2. Fry the Panir: Heat 0.5 cup (approx. 4 oz or 110g) of ghee or vegetable oil in a 3-quart (3-liter) nonstick saucepan over moderate heat until hot.
-Carefully drop in the cheese cubes and fry for about 8 minutes, tossing gently until they are golden brown and crisp.
+2. Fry the Panir: Heat the ghee or oil in a 3-quart nonstick saucepan over moderate heat.
+Carefully add the cheese cubes and fry for about 8 minutes, tossing gently until golden brown and crisp.
 Remove with a slotted spoon and set aside.

-3. Toast the Aromatics: In the remaining fat, add 1 tsp (5ml) of cumin seeds and fry until they darken a few shades and become fragrant.
+3. Toast the Aromatics: In the same saucepan with the remaining fat, add the cumin seeds.
+Fry until they darken slightly and release their fragrance.

-6. Final Boil and Simmer: Raise the heat to high and bring the mixture to a boil.
-Once boiling, reduce the heat to low, partially cover with a lid, and simmer for 10–12 minutes.
+6. Final Boil and Simmer: Increase the heat to high and bring the mixture to a rolling boil.
+Immediately reduce the heat to low, partially cover the pan, and let it simmer gently for 10–12 minutes.

-7. Garnish and Serve: Stir in 2 tbsp (approx. 0.1 oz or 3g) of coarsely chopped fresh coriander, dill, or parsley just before serving hot.
+7. Garnish and Serve: Stir in the fresh chopped coriander, dill, or parsley just before serving.
+Serve hot and enjoy!

 • Calories: 310 kcal